 Cartoons and comedy seem to be a useful tool to make game ideas more appealing.
-Game characters that are caricatured, and themes/challenges that contain an element of humor could be useful devices to draw our target audience in.
+Game characters that are caricatured, and themes/challenges that contain an element of humor could be useful devices by which to draw in our target audience.

-Story / stage based progression (“levelling up”) was also a very popular concept.
+Story- / stage-based progression (“levelling up”) was also a very popular concept.
 This could in some way be tied to an aspect of humour, but also would be very useful in the form of a progressive tutorial.

 Game environments that can be openly navigated, and freely explored and interacted with are important.